 In project management, the project scope is a process involved in the planning phase.
 It includes the determination and documentation of project goals, objectives, activities, risks, deliverables, budget, and deadlines.

 Project scope document presented to the investors for getting funds.
-It sometimes also referred to as project scope statement or SOW.
+It is sometimes also referred to as a project scope statement or SOW.
 Defining project boundaries, roles of each member of the project team, and procedures for verification and approval of work.

 The change requests are also generated based on the decision made using the project scope statement.
 However, the scope document also helps to stay focused during the project life cycle.

-There is little difference in project scope and project charter.
+There is little difference between project scope and project charter.
 The project charter doesn’t provide any guidelines on the changed policy.
 While large scale project always requires having a defined change policy management plan.

 There must be enough steps taken to avoid any poor planning and communication.
 It will ultimately result in the situation of project creep.
-Project creep means the project requires more resources such as time, effort and work.
+Project creep means the project requires more resources such as time, effort, and work.

-What is Project Scope Documentation Template
+What is Project Scope Document Template

 This document also provides essential information about a project to working staff, clients, and stakeholders.
 Employees can get guidelines to complete their daily tasks according to the timeline.